sympy/sympy/doc/src/modules/physics/unitsystems/philosophy.rst

 ========================

 It is not possible to define from scratch units and unit systems: one needs to define some references, and then build the rest over them.
-Said another way we need an origin for the scales of our units (i.e. a unit with factor 1), and to be sure that all units of a given dimension are defined consistently we need to use the same origin for all of them.
+Said in another way, we need an origin for the scales of our units (i.e. a unit with factor 1), and to be sure that all units of a given dimension are defined consistently we need to use the same origin for all of them.
 This can happend if we want to use a derived unit as a base units in another system: we should not define it as having a scale 1, because, even if it is inconsistent inside the system, we could not convert to the first system since we have two different units (from